tm-craggs/devnote/README.md

 devnote init
 ```

-- This creates the `.devnote` directory inside your project root, which will hold your local config and save data.
+- This creates the `.devnote` directory inside your project root, which will hold your local config, templates, and save data
-- To allow for different behavior per project, each devnote instance uses its own config file.
-When initialised, a copy of the global devnotes config is created.
+- To allow for different behavior per project, each devnote instance has its own config file and set of templates
+- For ease of use, your global config file and any global templates will be copied over to your new devnote instance
-- If you wish for your config to hold default settings, rather than the settings from the global config, use the `--default` flag:
+- If you wish for these to not be copied, use the `--clean` flag.
+This will create the default config and an empty templates folder

 ```
-devnote init --default
+devnote init --clean
 ```

 - A new folder is also created to store your notes.
-By default, this folder will be called `devnotes` and be held in your project root.
+By default, this folder will be called `devnotes` and be held in your project root
 - If you wish for the notes folder to be stored elsewhere, a custom path can be specified using the `--path` flag:

 ```